kiwipower/exploding/README.md

 Implement a computer version of the game described in phase 1 and then phase 2.
 The code should be production quality.

 In a real scenario you would probably have questions about the requirements.
-For this exercise, please some reasonable assumption and document it.
+For this exercise, please make some reasonable assumption and document it.

 ### Phase 1: Basic roulette ruse